italktocomputers/StringQuery/README.md

 If I want to search for multiple names:

-    User.FirstName='Andrew'|User.FirstName='Doug'
+    User.FirstName:String='Andrew'|User.FirstName:String='Doug'

 Which can be shortened by using a List:

-    User.FirstName=('Andrew','Doug')
+    User.FirstName:String=('Andrew','Doug')

 Each item in a List is separated by a ','.
 Valid List syntax:

      (value1[,value2,...])